 - Note: You can make the top as long or as short as you like and the instructions for customizing your top are in the pattern.

-Made from sport weight cotton yarn and featuring a loose boat neck and long sleeves, the Coastal Shores lightweight sweater by For the Frills is an easy crochet project and perfect for beginners.
+Made from sport weight cotton yarn and featuring a loose boat neck and long sleeves, the Coastal Shores lightweight jumper by For the Frills is an easy crochet project and perfect for beginners.

 Constructed by seaming four panels together, you’ll work with simple stitches and chains to create the mesh fabric.